mgerb/go-discord-bot/readme.md

 }
 ```

-### Clipping audio

-If the bot is in a channel it listens to all audio.
-Use the `clip` command
-to record the past minute of conversation.
-Access all clips in the "Clips"
-section of the site.

 ### Stats

 If logging is enabled the bot will log all messages and store in a database file.
 Currently the bot keeps track of